dinosaure/blogger/articles/pasteur.md

 ## Conclusion

-The website is available here: paste.osau.re.
+The website is available here: [paste.osau.re][paste].
 What this article shows is the involvement of people from the MirageOS community and elsewhere who have added their vision directly or indirectly to the project.
 The development in *onion layer* of what will allow to produce Pasteur shows the reusability of the knowledge of each one near other software.

 It's sharing :) !
 MirageOS does not wish to offer a monolithic solution to several problems but a scattered and immense ecosystem which can satisfy